 Ultimately the stories, epics, and themes for your product will be built on the features you add.
 But if you are following the hierarchy above, the features you include on your roadmap will have the appropriate context.
 In other words, the reasons you included these features in your roadmap will be clear.

-How to Structure Your Roadmap
+How to Structure Your Product Roadmap Components?

-Structuring Your Product Roadmap Contents: Timeframes
+Structuring Your Product Roadmap Contents:

 Another strategic question you will need to answer when building your roadmap is whether to include timeframes and deadlines in your plan.
 There is no one-size-fits-all answer to this question.